March 2026 Windows Update — Why You Should Install It Now

 14 critical vulnerabilities is a lot for a single month.
 These are the kind of flaws that can give an attacker full control of your PC remotely, with little or no interaction required from you.

-The Worst Ones (in Plain English)
+The Worst Ones

-2 zero-days — actively exploited
+2 zero-days, actively exploited

-Beyond the zero-days, there are also several privilege escalation bugs — these let an attacker who's already on your system (even with limited access) promote themselves to full administrator.
+Beyond the zero-days, there are also several privilege escalation bugs.
+These let an attacker who's already on your system (even with limited access) promote themselves to full administrator.
 Combined with the vulnerabilities above, this means an attacker could get in through a dodgy email attachment, then take complete control of your machine.

-In plain English: someone could take over your PC through an email attachment you don't even open, just preview.
+To put it simply: someone could take over your PC through an email attachment you don't even open, just preview.
 That's why this update matters.

 How to Install It

-1. Open Settings (press Windows key + I)
+- Open Settings (press Windows key + I)

-2. Click Windows Update (in Windows 11) or Update & Security (in Windows 10)
+- Click Windows Update (in Windows 11) or Update & Security (in Windows 10)

-3. Click Check for updates
+- Click Check for updates

 What If Updates Are Failing?

-If Windows Update is stuck, giving you error codes, or failing to install — that's a problem in itself, and one I see regularly.
+If Windows Update is stuck, giving you error codes, or failing to install, that's a problem in itself, and one I see regularly.
 Common causes include low disk space, corrupted update files, or clashing software.
 Have a look at my post on common PC problems for troubleshooting steps, or how to speed up a slow Windows 11 PC if lack of disk space is the issue.

 Don't just ignore failed updates.
 A PC that can't update is a PC that can't protect itself.